David Brian: Television

 In the 1950s and 1960s, Brian was active in television with guest roles in dozens of shows ranging from dramatic to comedic, from Rawhide to I Dream of Jeannie.
-In 1954 and 1955, he portrayed the lead character on the TV show Mr. District Attorney.
+In 1954 and 1955, he portrayed the lead character on the TV show Mr. District Attorney, a role he originated on radio.

 Brian has a star in the television section of the Hollywood Walk of Fame.
 It was dedicated on February 8, 1960.

 Personal life

 Brian was married to Bonita Fiedler; they divorced in 1948.
 In 1950, she filed a paternity suit against him, seeking his support for a son born to her.
 The suit claimed that Brian had admitted to being the baby's father.
 Brian's attorney, on the other hand, said that Brian did not think he was the child's father.
 At the time of the suit, Brian was married to Adrian Booth, an actress known as Lorna Gray.
 On August 11, 1951, a jury found in Brian's favor after another man testified to having been intimate with the mother "several times during the year before the child was born".

 Brian's marriage to Booth also had legal problems.
 In 1949, columnist Jimmie Fidler reported that Booth's "recent marriage to actor David Brian has been set aside by an L.A. judge because of illegalities in his divorce from a former mate".